 Using session-only decryption keys

 You can upload decryption keys to browse encrypted logspaces for the duration of the session only.
-These keys are automatically deleted when you log out from SSB.
+These keys are automatically deleted when you log out from syslog-ng Store Box(SSB).

 To use session-only decryption keys